jpowerwa/animalia/README.md

 ## Training API

-You "train" your service by sending sentences to the service in a particular form.
-The training sentences have the abstract form of: `article animal semantic_clause concept`.
+You "train" your service by sending sentences to the service in a particular format.
+The training sentences have the abstract form of: `article animal relationship concept`.
 For example: "the otter lives in rivers".
 In that example the article is "the", the animal is "otter", the semantic clause is "lives in", and the concept is "rivers".

-Training is done by submitting a HTTP POST to the to the /animals resource with a JSON encoded body that contains a single sentence in a JSON object with the field name of: "fact".
+Training is done by submitting a HTTP POST to the to the /animals/facts resource with a JSON encoded body that contains a single sentence in a JSON object with the field name of: "fact".
 An example JSON body would therefore look like this:

  `{
  "fact": "the otter lives in rivers"
 }`

-If the POST completed succesfully the API will return a HTTP 200 status code with no body.
+If the POST completed succesfully the API will return a HTTP 200 status code with a JSON formatted body that contains an identifier for the newly created fact.
+The response document will look like this:

+ `{
+ "id": "0b3431e3-2351-46f1-ad90-fa022a60ba15"
+}`

+The id is a globaly unique identifier.

-You can submit the exact same sentence repeatedly and the service will be trained in the exact same way as a result.
+You can submit the exact same sentence repeatedly and the service will be trained in the exact same way as a result and will return the exact same identifier.

 Sentences that are cannot be parsed by the service because they do not follow the expected form will result in a HTTP 400 status code and a error message detailing that the parse attempt has failed.
+The error message will also be in a JSON format and will look at follows:

+ `{
+ "message": "Failed to parse your fact"
+}`

+## Fact Management API

+Individidual facts can be retrieved using an HTTP GET on the '/animals/facts/' resource using the GUID to specify the target fact:

+`
+GET /animals/facts/0b3431e3-2351-46f1-ad90-fa022a60ba15  HTTP/1.1
+`

+If a fact with the speciried id is known to the service it is returned with a 200 status code and a response document that looks like this:

+ `{
+ "fact": "the otter lives in rivers"
+}`

+IF a fact with the specified id is not present then the response will have a 404 status code and response body will be empty.

+Individual facts can also be deleted.
+To delete a fact the client can issue an HTTP DELETE and specify the GUID of the fact to delete like this:

+`
+DELETE /animals/facts/0b3431e3-2351-46f1-ad90-fa022a60ba15  HTTP/1.1
+`

+If a fact with the specified GUID exists then it will be deleted and the response will have a status code of 204 and not have a response body.
+If a fact with the specifeid GUID could not be found then the service will return a response with a 404 status code and no response body.

+When a fact is deleted then the information it represents about animals is no longer available to the service and the servie must stop answering questions with information from the fact.

 ## Query API